 Last Updated on Samuel Franklinby

-In this Nuclear Throne mutation tier list you’ll find guidance on which mutations to pick on each level up based on your choice of character in order to survive and hopefully reach the end of this roguelike adventure.
+In this Nuclear Throne mutation tier list you’ll find guidance on the best mutations to pick on each level up based on your choice of character in order to survive and hopefully reach the end of this roguelike adventure.
 With much of your strength coming from mutations in Nuclear Throne this is an important decision that players will need to make each time you progress through a randomised level and collect enough Rads currency.
 While some of your mutation decision will be based on your intended playstyle and choice of character there are some strong options in the mutation system that serve as powerful generalist perk choices to provide a reliable increase to your success chance.
 Mutation selection alone won’t help you go from zero to hero but are an important contributor to your overall power level and alongside the experience you gain with each attempt will ensure your eventual victory.

 At each of these mutation choice points players are presented with 4 random mutations from the available pool which requires players to adjust their strategy to what they are given.
 Players do have a maximum number of mutations they can claim though with a cap of 9 mutations on your character although there are some limited Nuclear Throne mechanics (such as Crowns) to gain extra mutations.
 This tier list guide is focused on the mutations acquired on level up and does not include the character specific mutations that you can select from when you reach the maximum allowed level.